Welcome to today's edition of the Rush 24-7 podcast.

 This is their investment in defeat.

-This is because they, as I have reminded you countless times here, my friends, they cannot allow a victory to take place.
+Because they, as I have reminded you countless times here, my friends, they cannot allow a victory to take place.

-We'll go to the President's press conference, some interesting tetees with various members of the media when we come back after this timeout.
+We'll go to the president's press conference, some interesting tetees with various members of the media when we come back after this timeout.

 Stay with us.